Khongchai/dynamic_routes/README.md

 ```

-If your concern is the separation of concerns, then this caching is probably not for you.
+If your concern is the separation of concerns, then this caching is probably not for you and you're
+better off using some dependency injection libraries for your cache.